audio-projects/tube-models/docs/firebase-analytics-integration.md

 Firebase Analytics is integrated into the TubeModels application to track user behavior, app usage, and engagement metrics.
 The integration follows the official Firebase documentation for web applications.

+**Note:** Analytics is automatically disabled in development mode (`environment.production = false`).
+All analytics calls in development will log to the browser console instead with the prefix `[Analytics - Dev Mode]`.

 ## Setup

 ### 1. Firebase Console Configuration